spotify/threaddump-analyzer/README.md

   variables in the same list.
 For each, list who's holding it, who's waiting for the lock, and who's waiting for notification.
 All references should be clickable.

+* Add clickable links from each thread in the thread list to whatever synchronization thingie(s) it is involved with (if any).